section-engineering-education/engineering-education/content/articles/quarkus-configuration-profiles/index.md

 - In another terminal, access it using `curl http://localhost:8082/hello/person`.

 The results will be '_The person is mike of age 22 yrs and of the height of 170 cm_'.
-This outputs this result because the _test_ profile is used when the tests are run.
+The output of this result is because the _test_ profile is used when the tests are run.

 - On the terminal with the logs, key in `r` to run the tests.
 If it produces a successful output, then all is well.